 This finger technique will help your toddlers to work on their fine motor skills.
 Depending on their age level it might be still challenging in the beginning to manage.

 Therefore it can get quite messy.
 Make sure you are prepared for it.

 To avoid big clean-up sessions either take this activity outside or make sure to lay old newspapers out and dress accordingly.

 But let’s get back to finger technique.
 Here is our easy step-by-step tutorial:

 For the first step, young toddlers will need help.

-Draw your for their preferred shape on a piece of paper and cut them out.
+Draw your preferred shape on a piece of paper and cut it out.

 2. Place Shapes

 Now put tape on the back of your cut shapes and attach them to your drawing paper.